saleandro/songkick-wp-plugin/readme.txt

 *   Upcoming events for a metro area.
 A metro area is a city or a collection of cities that Songkick uses to notify users of concerts near them.
 *   Widget or shortcode format
 *   Show events for multiple artists, users, venues, or metro areas.
+*   Paginated list of events
+*   HTML markup with support for events as defined by [Schema.org](http://www.schema.org/)

 = Requirements =